faressoft/terminalizer/README.md

 <p align="center"><img src="/img/demo.gif?raw=true"/></p>

-Built to be jusT cOol 👌🦄 !
+Built to be just cool 👌🦄 !

 > If you think so, support me with a `star` and a `follow` 😘